(A) Proprietary schools shall offer clock hour programs.

-(2) The instructor may supervise more than one student at a time as permitted by rule 4713-5-17 of this chapter.
+(2) The instructor may supervise more than one student at a time as permitted by rule 4713-5-17 of the Administrative Code.

 (E) All schools shall ensure each program offered is comprised of at least twenty-five per cent theory and non-clinic practice.

 (F) All schools shall ensure each program offered is comprised of at least fifty percent clinic work performed on patrons, other students or mannequins.
 If patrons are not available, the student shall receive credit for clinic work if the student is actively engaged in training within the clinic related to the student's course of study.

 (G) Any school participating in the Ohio department of education's career based intervention (CBI) program may allow a student to participate for no more than fifteen days in a program approved by the board.
 At the end of the fifteen days, the student may commit to being in the program or may try another CBI program.
 A student participating in the CBI program, but not officially enrolled in a program approved by the board, may do so under the following limitations:

 (1) The CBI student shall participate equally in both theory and practical lessons, and study only the course's basic lessons.